Exclusive stress treatment — residential rehab

 Our treatment programmes for stress-related issues include

 Our residential treatment programmes provide comprehensive treatment for substance abuse dependency, behavioural addictions and other mental health conditions.
 Our team will create an individualised treatment plan that directly targets any and all elements of your emotional, physical and psychological health that are leading to excess stress in your life.

-Our 10-day executive detox programme is designed for anyone who needs to de-stress and restore their health but who do not have the time, or need, to complete a one-month treatment programme.
+Our seven-day Executive Detox Programme is designed for anyone who needs to de-stress and restore their health but who does not have the time, or need, to complete a one-month treatment programme.
 It is particularly suitable for individuals who feel exhausted, stressed or burnt out.